sfigg/commercialization-public/docset/customize/mdm/windowsadvancedthreatprotection-csp.md

 Represents Windows Defender Advanced Threat Protection configuration.

 <a href="" id="configuration-samplesharing"></a>**Configuration/SampleSharing**
-Returns or sets the Windows Defender Advanced Threat Protection Sample Sharing configuration parameter: 0 - none, 1 - All
+Returns or sets the Windows Defender Advanced Threat Protection Sample Sharing configuration parameter.

 The following list shows the supported values:

 -   0 – None
 -   1 (default)– All

+Supported operations are Get and Replace.

+<a href="" id="configuration-telemetryreportingfrequency"></a>**Configuration/TelemetryReportingFrequency**
+Added in Windows 10, version 1703.
+Return or set the Windows Defender Advanced Threat Protection telemetry reporting frequency.

+The following list shows the supported values:

+-   1 (default) – Normal
+-   2 - Expedite

 Supported operations are Get and Replace.